|Go to verse:|

 “on the day Isaac was weaned.”
 Children were weaned late in the biblical world, sometimes at two, but sometimes as late as five.
 Infant mortality was high in biblical times, but if a baby lived long enough to be weaned, it had survived a very dangerous period of life, which was a cause for great celebration.
 For a wealthy man like Abraham, especially given that Isaac was a God-given miracle baby, this feast was a feast indeed.
 It may have even gone on for days.(top)

-“grievous.”
+“distressing.”
 The Hebrew word, raa (#07489), is more commonly “bad,” but has a wide range of meanings, thus the English translation varies quite a bit.
-To Abraham, Sarah’s demand was “bad,” “wrong,” “hurtful,” “distressing,” “difficult,” “displeasing,” etc. All these accurately express what Abraham felt and was going through in facing casting out his son, whom he would never see again.
-In the next verse we see that our gracious God spoke to Abraham and helped him deal with his emotions and the situation.(top)
+To Abraham, Sarah’s demand was “bad,” “wrong,” “hurtful,” “distressing,” “difficult,” “displeasing,” etc. All these accurately express what Abraham felt and was going through in facing sending away his son, whom he would never see again.
+In the next verse, we see that our gracious God spoke to Abraham and helped him deal with his emotions and the situation.(top)

 |Gen 21:13||- (top)|

 “gave her the child.”
 According to the custom of the biblical world, the child of a slave born in a master’s house belonged to the master (Exod.
-21:4), so Abraham had to give Hagar her son.(top)
+21:4), so Abraham had to give Hagar her son in order for it to be hers in the eyes of the culture.

 “about a bow shot.”
 About 100 yards (100 meters), more or less.
 Far enough to be near her son, but not see him from where she was.